-- Land for senior housing in Rishon LeZion A plan for expansion of areas in the said project was discussed by the Local Committee and its recommendation for the deposit of the said plan was accepted.
-In addition, a zoning plan for additional basement areas was published for deposit. - Land in Petach Tikva The Company is acting to submit an application for a building permit for underground parking on the land.
+- Land for senior housing in Rishon LeZion A plan for expansion of areas in the said project was discussed by the Local Committee and its recommendation for the deposit of the said plan was accepted and was referred for discussion at the District Committee.
+The discussion was scheduled for November 2018.
+In addition, a zoning plan for additional basement areas, which was consolidated with the said plan, was published for deposit. - Land in Petach Tikva The Company is acting to submit an application for a building permit for underground parking on the land and is acting for approval of a zoning plan for additional rights in the project.